Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

  Please enter your numeric choice:
 ```

 If you only have one project, `gcloud init` selects it for you.
+If you cannot see your project, make sure you have the appropriate permissions.

 In order to create application default credentials for use by **gce_admin**, run: